 - One or more contiguous parcels of land in single ownership.
 Parcels shall not be deemed to be contiguous if separated by a road, railroad, right-of-way, brook, stream or other natural division.

-- Includes both surface (or top) soil and subsoil, excluding landscaping mulch.
+- Includes both surface (or top) soil and subsoil, excluding landscaping mulch and sub base gravel used for roadways.

 - SOIL MOVEMENT